RyanS974/RyanS974/525/homework0/HOMEWORK.md

 ![Sample Output 2; all options with stem instead of lemma](./everything--stem.png)

+These plots for Sample Output 2 are more balanced, not by a large amount though.
+There is less of a rapid drop and flat-line appearance in some of them.
+They are overall more like the more balanced wikipedia article plots referenced in this homework assignment.
+The number labels on the plots match the occurrences of each unique token, such as the number one of ulyss with 646 for the everything and --stem plots, along with ~6,000 total number of unique tokens.
+Similar matching numbers for the Sample Output 1 data and plots which match, as a side note.

 # Discussion

 The discussion is broken into two parts.
 The first part is of the questions from section 2.4.
 Then a paragraph or two about what was learned.